signalfx/signalfx-agent/docs/monitors/collectd-docker.md

 ## Metrics

 The following table lists the metrics available for this monitor.
-Metrics that are marked as Included are standard metrics and are monitored by default.
+Metrics that are categorized as [container/host/bundled](https://docs.signalfx.com/en/latest/admin-guide/usage.html#about-custom-bundled-and-high-resolution-metrics) are marked as _Default_ in the table below.

 | Name | Type | [Default](https://docs.signalfx.com/en/latest/admin-guide/usage.html#about-custom-bundled-and-high-resolution-metrics) | Description |
 | ---  | ---  | ---    | ---         |